Chris Martin: Solo work

-Martin has written songs for a variety of acts including Embrace ("Gravity") and Jamelia ("See It in a Boy's Eyes", co-written with Coldplay producer Rik Simpson).
-Martin has also collaborated with Ron Sexsmith, Faultline, the Streets, and Ian McCulloch.
-He also sang a part of the vocals for the Band Aid 20 single "Do They Know It's Christmas?" at the end of 2004.
-In 2005, Martin collaborated with Nelly Furtado on the track "All Good Things (Come to an End)", for her 2006 album, Loose.
-The two were once rumoured to be a couple, after they both performed at Glastonbury in 2002.
-Nelly Furtado joked about it, saying, "Yeah, he's my boyfriend — he just doesn't know it yet".
+Martin has written songs for a variety of artists, including Embrace ("Gravity") and Jamelia ("See It in a Boy's Eyes", co-written with frequent Coldplay producer Rik Simpson).
+He has also collaborated with Ron Sexsmith, Faultline, the Streets, and Ian McCulloch.
+In 2004, he sang on the Band Aid 20 single "Do They Know It's Christmas?".
+In 2005, Martin worked with Nelly Furtado on "All Good Things (Come to an End)" for her album Loose (2006).
+The two were once rumoured to be a couple after performing together at Glastonbury Festival in 2002.
+Furtado joked about it, saying, "Yeah, he's my boyfriend—he just doesn't know it yet".

-Martin's fascination with hip hop was shown in mid-2006 when he collaborated with rapper Jay-Z for the rapper's comeback album, Kingdom Come, after the two met earlier in the year.
-Martin put some chords together for a song known as "Beach Chair" and sent them to Jay-Z who enlisted the help of hip-hop producer Dr. Dre to mix it.
-Coldplay producer Rik Simpson conceived and performed the drum beats.
-The song was performed on 27 September 2006 by the two during Jay-Z's European tour at Royal Albert Hall.
-Martin has also worked on a solo collaboration with Kanye West, with whom he shared an impromptu jam session during a 2006 concert at Abbey Road Studios.
-He performed the chorus of "Homecoming", from Kanye West's album Graduation.
+Martin's interest in hip hop led to a collaboration with rapper Jay-Z for on the song "Beach Chair" for the album Kingdom Come (2006).
+Martin supplied chords and Coldplay producer Rik Simpson created the drum pattern; Jay-Z then brought in Dr. Dre to mix the track.
+Martin and Jay-Z performed "Beach Chair" at Royal Albert Hall on 27 September 2006.
+He also recorded the chorus for Kanye West's "Homecoming" on Graduation (2007), following an impromptu jam session at Abbey Road Studios the same year.

-In 2015, Martin collaborated with DJ Avicii to work on two new tracks for his album Stories.
-Their first collaboration was officially named "Heaven".
-Martin wrote the lyrics, Avicii did the production, and Simon Aldred of Cherry Ghost was the vocalist.
-He also provided the vocals for Avicii's True Believer, also in Stories.
-In February 2017, Martin performed "A Different Corner" at the 2017 Brit Awards in tribute to George Michael.

-A song he co-wrote called "Homesick" appears on Dua Lipa's self-titled debut album, which was released in June 2017.
-In 2019, Martin was featured on Avicii's posthumous album Tim.
-The song "Heaven" features vocals by Martin and was written by Avicii and Martin prior to Avicii's death.
+In 2015, Martin collaborated with Avicii during sessions for Avicii's album, Stories (2015).
+Their first joint composition, "Heaven", originated in that period, with Simon Aldred of Cherry Ghost providing early vocals.
+Martin also sang on "True Believer".
+In 2017, he performed "A Different Corner" at the Brit Awards in tribute to George Michael.
+Martin co-wrote "Homesick" for Dua Lipa's self-titled debut album, Dua Lipa (2017).
+In 2019, Martin was featured on Avicii's posthumous album, Tim (2019); the song "Heaven" features vocals by Martin and was written by Avicii and Martin prior to Avicii's death in 2018.